eigenlenk/CIG/README.md

 * Shoutout to Dear ImGui for introducing the concept of immediate-mode GUIs to wider audiences (including me) all these years ago
 * More recently I came across [Clay](https://github.com/nicbarker/clay) which reinforced some of the ideas and encouraged me to continue

+# What now?
+This is pretty much my first open-source library, so if you find this interesting or it gives you an idea how to make that thing of your own, that's awesome.
+If you want to try and use it, that's even better!
+Willing to contribute a fix or a new feature?
+OMG!
+We can chat on [Discord](https://discord.gg/X379hyV37f) 👋